conradakunga/Blog/_posts/2025-07-10-determining-the-architecture-of-an-emulated-32-bit-running-process-in-net-on-windows.md

 32-bit (WOW64) on ARM64
 ```

+**Note that the API `IsWow64Process2` is only available on Windows 10 onwads.**

 ### TLDR

 **The use `IsWow64Process2`  API call gives additional information about the *native* and *process* architectures of a running process.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-07-10%20-%20Emulation).

 Happy hacking!